-- 1. MESO DSR product may have large errors due to currently low-quality broadband clear-sky composite TOA albedo needed in the retrieval. - 2.
-Incorrect statistics (mean, maximum, minimum and standard deviation) in mode 4 CONUS metadata. - 3.
-MESO DSR occasionally may include only fill values.

-- 4. Inconsistent units (percent) and valid range (0, 1) in some metadata variables.
+- 1. GOES-17 MESO DSR product is frequently missing or has only missing values.
+When available and has valid (non-missing) values it is mapped to the wrong geographical location, and may have large errors (due to application of a low-quality broadband clear-sky composite TOA albedo).
+Users should not use the current GOES-17 MESO product. - 2.
+When the source of total precipitable water (TPW) is the ABI sounding errors in DSR and RSR are larger than those when the source is NWP.
+This is because TPW from ABI is not converted to the unit the SRB algorithm is expecting. - 3.
+Incorrect statistics (mean, maximum, minimum and standard deviation) in M4 CONUS metadata. - Inconsistent units (percent) and valid range (0, 1) in some metadata variables.
 For example, variable "image_cloud_fraction" states the units are percent, but the data are fraction within 0 and 1. - 5.
 The variable "algorithm_dynamic_input_data_container", meant to list names of dynamic input data files required to run the SRB algorithm, is currently not set (null) for dynamic NWP total column ozone and total precipitable water.